 Depending on how large your weekly order is, Dinnerly’s meals cost anywhere from $4.69 to $5.29 per serving.

 Dinnerly’s menu is similar to EveryPlate’s, but it does seem to have a wider variety of meal options.

 Read our EveryPlate vs. Dinnerly analysis to learn more about how they compare.

 Fish and shrimp appear on Dinnerly’s menu fairly regularly for no extra cost.
 They offer about 20 different selections each week, including some desserts and breakfasts.

-Dinnerly doesn’t send recipe cards.
-Instead, you access all of your recipes through the Dinnerly app or website after receiving your box.
+Dinnerly doesn’t send cooking instructions.
+Instead, you access all of your recipes through their app or website after receiving your box.

 Read our Dinnerly review to learn more about the service.

 Sunbasket has a reputation for being a healthy subscription meal box service that uses the highest quality ingredients possible.

 This company caters to diets like paleo, low carb, gluten-free, dairy-free, and vegan.
 They offer meal kits for families, single-serving heat-and-eat meals, and groceries.